Need help with booking? Send us a message.

 Helambu Ama Yangri Trekking Altitude Guide

 The Helambu Ama Yangri Trek offers a moderate altitude experience, making it accessible to many trekkers with good fitness levels.
-The highest point you will reach is Ama Yangri Peak at 3,771 meters (12,375 feet), which, while not as extreme as Everest Base Camp or Annapurna Circuit, still requires proper acclimatization to avoid altitude sickness.
+The highest point you will reach is Ama Yangri Peak at 3,771 meters (12,375 feet), which, while not as extreme as Everest Base Camp or Annapurna Circuit, still requires proper acclimatisation to avoid altitude sickness.

 Key Altitude Points: